 Year to year fluctuations in disclosures received is not unusual.
-The ten-year average is 75 disclosures received.
-The 93 disclosures received in FY 2015 was the highest since the formation of the Technology Commercialization office.
+The ten-year average is 76.4 disclosures received.
+The 102 disclosures received in FY20 was the highest since the formation of the Technology Commercialization Services group, with an additional nine disclosures over the previous high of 93.
 There was a spike in licensing revenue in FY14 due to the one-time sale of patent rights to a large international company, and in FY17 due to a one-time settlement for underpaid royalties that had been identified during an audit of the licensee's books.
-Also, while not evident from the figures in the table, the percentage of licensing revenue attributable to running royalties is trending upward.